A Little About Us.

 Q: This ring/bracelet/necklace turned my skin turned green.
 What's going on?
 What should I do?

 A: OMG, your finger is about to fall off!
 (We're kidding.)
 Some people's body chemistry reacts with brass and bronze this way.
 It can even be affected by what you've eaten that day, by body products or lotions, or sweat from a recent workout!
 The good news is there's nothing harmful about the reaction; in fact, some people use it to gauge their body's copper levels.
 You can reduce the likelihood of this reaction by avoiding moisture when wearing your jewelry, so take it off before you shower, wash your hands, work out, or have a sauna dance party.
 Here's some more information about skin reactions and jewelry.

 Q: I have very special skin that gets sore/itchy sometimes when I wear certain jewelry.
 What are your ear wires/chains made out of?

 A: That sounds like a reaction to nickel.
 Good news!
-Our jewelry does not contain any nickel.
+Most of our jewelry does not contain any nickel.
 All of our ear wires, stud posts, and necklace clasps and closures are nickel-free sterling silver-filled or solid sterling silver.
 We also work with a lot of brass and bronze, which may contain tiny amounts of nickel depending on the alloy.
 Some of our fashion jewelry chains contain nickel.
 If you need more specifics regarding what pieces contain how much nickel, please contact us and we'll be happy to help!